 - 5 medium- large Russet potatoes

-- Peel, cube, and boil potatoes (with 2 tsp salt-not in ingredients list) until fork tender.
+- Peel, cube, and boil potatoes (with 2 teaspoon salt-not in ingredients list) until fork tender.

 - Remove from heat and drain potatoes for 1-2 minutes.
 Set aside hot boiler.